 All offshore operations have been delivered with small crew transfer vessels or locally based workboats, Scotrenewables said.

-Following energization, the 500 tonne floating tidal turbine commenced generation and power export to the local Orkney grid.
+Following the energization, the 500 tonne floating tidal turbine started generation and power export to the local Orkney grid.

 Andrew Scott, CEO of Scotrenewables, said: “We are tremendously excited to have the SR2000 demonstrating the performance and cost advantages of our floating tidal technology, in line with forecasts, whilst delivering new benchmarks within the tidal sector.
 This performance resets the bar for the costs of delivering tidal power.”